vilia-fr/twx-cli/README.md

 # ThingWorx CLI

 This is a Bash script to simplify your daily ThingWorx DevOps hurdles.
+It was tested on

+- Ubuntu Linux 22.04
+- Alpine Linux 3.14
+- GitBash on Windows 10

 ## Configure